 • Not aggressive by nature

 • Will sting if they are disturbed or if the nest is threatened

 • Wasp stings are painful and may produce an allergic reaction like other stinging insects

-How can I prevent a Paper Wasps infestation?
+How can I prevent a Paper Wasp infestation?

 • Regularly inspect all common areas where the wasps build their nests

-• Treat wood fences and deck railings with a repellent oil to deter wasps from gathering cellulose from the wood
+• Treat wood fences and deck railings with a repellent oil to deter them from gathering cellulose from the wood

 How do I get rid of Paper Wasps?

 • Do not attempt to remove a nest on your own as there is a high probability that you will get stung.